Henschel Hs 123: Eastern Front service

-This "new" unit participated in operations in Crimea in May 1942, after which it operated on the southern sector for some time, participating in the Second Battle of Kharkov and going on to take part in the Battle of Stalingrad.
+During May 1942, this "new" unit participated in operations in Crimea, after which it operated on the southern sector for some time, participating in the Second Battle of Kharkov and going on to take part in the Battle of Stalingrad.
 In the meantime, the small number of operational Hs 123 continued to slowly dwindle.
 Aircraft had been salvaged from training schools and even derelict dumps all over Germany to replace losses.
 The aircraft that had supposedly replaced the Hs 123, the Ju 87, also started to be assigned to ground support units, leaving tactical bombing to newer aircraft.

-The greatest tribute to the Hs 123 usefulness came in January 1943 when Generaloberst Wolfram von Richthofen, then commander-in-chief of Luftflotte 4, asked whether production of the Hs 123 could be restarted because the Hs 123 performed well in a theater where mud, snow, rain and ice took a heavy toll on the serviceability of more advanced aircraft.
+The greatest tribute to the Hs 123 usefulness came in January 1943 when Generaloberst Wolfram von Richthofen, then commander-in-chief of Luftflotte 4, asked whether production of the Hs 123 could be restarted because the Hs 123 performed well in a theatre where mud, snow, rain and ice took a heavy toll on the serviceability of more advanced aircraft.
 However, the Henschel factory had already dismantled all tools and jigs in 1940.

-After taking part in the Battle of Kursk, SG 1 returned to Crimea, and there during late spring 1944, they finally gave up the aircraft that had served all over Europe from Spain to Leningrad.
+After participating in the Battle of Kursk, SG 1 returned to Crimea, and there during late spring 1944, they finally gave up the aircraft that had served all over Europe from Spain to Leningrad.
 7./SG 1 traded its last Hs 123s in mid-1944, for Ju 87s, a type that was to have replaced it back in 1937.

 By 1945, the Hs 123s that remained serviceable were reassigned to secondary duties such as supply dropping and glider towing.

 Legacy

 The Henschel Hs 123 showed that a slow but rugged and reliable aircraft could be effective in ground attack.
-Despite its antiquated appearance, the Hs 123 proved useful in every World War II battlefield in which it fought.
+Despite its antiquated appearance, the Hs 123 proved useful in every theatre of the Second World War in which it fought.

 No Hs 123s are known to have survived.